tovletoglou/ansible-playbook-vagrant-cluster/README.md

   ansible-playbook -i hosts playbook_vagrant.yml
   ```

-5. Now you can run any spesific playbook to provision the coorisponding VM/VMs.<br>
+5. Now you can run any specific playbook to provision the corresponding VM/VMs.<br>
   For example run the playbook `playbook_hostmaster` to setup Aegir Drupal hosting system.

   ```